 Search teams continued to hunt for the missing woman but Jefferson County Sheriff's spokeswoman Jacki Kelley said crews are beginning to dig through the rubble of the woman's home.

 Mary Ann Ellis' home was spared by the fire but she finds little comfort in the apology offered by the Colorado Stare Forest Service.

 "It was obvious.
 A 2-year-old would have know not to start that fire," Ellis said.
-"We watched our friends lose everything they worked their whole lives
+"We watched our friends lose everything they worked their whole lives for."